evansahit/compras/README.md

     -   `PostgreSQL` functions and triggers have been implemented to automatically update the `updated_at` column in each table with the current timestamp at time of updating.
     -   Endpoints and logic for `/users` and `/items` resources have been created.
     -   Simple username + password authentication is implemented.
 Relevant endpoints have been protected by authentication checks.
+    -   User's can edit their personal info such as name, email and also change their passwords.
 -   Frontend

     -   Doing mobile-first, so the website doesn't look great on anything larger than mobile.